 Dump the fruit into your crockpot.
 Add the sugar, tapioca, lemon juice and salt, and toss to combine.

 Note: I try to keep the sugar to a minimum.
-2 cups was enough to take the sour edge off of blackberries.
+Two cups was enough to take the sour edge off of blackberries.
 If I were using a sweeter fruit, I might use a bit less.
 I’d probably skip the sugar all together, if I were using canned fruit.

 Top your fruit with the biscuit dough.
 Cover, and cook on high for four hours.
 The top of the dough will look undone, but don’t let that fool you.
 Dig into it with a spoon, and you’ll see that it’s beautifully baked all the way through.